Biimii/Biimii-web/google-your-city/README.md

 # What does Google Think of Your City?
-## Interesting Screenshot of my map
+## Interesting Screenshot of my visualization
 ![](images/interesting-snapshot-transport-disabled.GIF)
 ## Link to my map
 https://google-your-city.glitch.me/